dyl-amh/website/bio.md

 layout: people
 title: "Bio."
 ---
  I’m Dylan McNulty-Holmes (he/they), a writer and editor from the West Midlands of the UK, currently based in Berlin.
-My writing has been made into a T-shirt, live-scored by a disco band, and hung in a Späti as part of an art exhibition.
-It has also appeared in over 20 journals and zines, won the inaugural Zara Malone Memorial Prize, and been longlisted for a New Media Writing Prize.
+My writing has been made into a T-shirt, live-scored by a disco band, and added to the permanent digital archive of the British Library.
+It has also appeared in over 20 journals and zines, won the inaugural Zara Malone Memorial Prize, and been shortlisted for a New Media Writing Prize.
 A selected bibliography of my recent works can be found [here.](/writing)

 My current obsessions include exploring how to represent facets of trans identity in art, our complex relationships to pleasure, and using code/digital spaces to open up new possibilities for poetry.